Electrostatically Assembled Open Square and Checkerboard Superlattices: Materials and Methods

 \subsection{Dynamic Light Scattering and Zeta Potential}

-Hydrodynamic diameters (D\textsubscript{H}) and zeta potentials of the PEG-AuNPs were measured on a Malvern Zetasizer Nano ZS90 (Zetasizer Software, Malvern, UK).
-Successful grafting of COOH- and NH\textsubscript{2}-terminated PEG chains was confirmed by the observation of increased D\textsubscript{H} and opposite surface charges.
-Further characterization details appear in Ref.~\cite{nayak2023ionic}.
+Hydrodynamic diameters (D\textsubscript{H}) and zeta potentials ($\zeta$) of the PEG–AuNPs were measured using a Malvern Zetasizer Nano ZS90 with Zetasizer software (Malvern, UK).
+Successful grafting of COOH- and NH$_2$-terminated PEG chains was confirmed by systematic increases in D\textsubscript{H} relative to the ungrafted cores and by the emergence of oppositely signed surface charges.
+Table~S1 summarizes the measured D\textsubscript{H} and $\zeta$ values for all PEG-grafted AuNPs used in this work together with the nomenclature adopted throughout the manuscript.
+These measurements were used to compute the size ratio, $\gamma$, reported alongside the phase diagram in Fig.~\ref{fig:phase_diagram}.
+Further experimental details, data processing procedures, and representative DLS traces are provided in a recently published manuscript Ref. [\!\!\citenum{nayak2025valencefree}].